Delhi court grants 4-day custodial interrogation of Singh brothers, 3 others in RFL case

-A Delhi court Friday granted the police 4-day custody of former Fortis Healthcare promoters Malvinder Singh, his brother Shivinder and three others, arrested for allegedly misappropriating funds of Religare Finvest Ltd (RFL), causing it losses of Rs 2,397 crore.
+A Delhi court Friday granted the police 4-day custody of former Fortis Healthcare promoters Malvinder Singh, his brother Shivinder and three others, arrested for allegedly misappropriating funds of Religare Finvest Ltd (RFL), causing it losses of Rs 2,397 crore, saying the offence was of "very serious nature".
 Chief Metropolitan Magistrate Deepak Sherawat allowed custodial interrogation of the five people who were arrested by the Economic Offences Wing (EOW) of Delhi Police.

+"The offence is of very serious nature involving huge amount of siphoning of money," the court said.
+The judge said the police custody is necessary to "trace the trail of the cheated amount and find out the role of other persons who might have participated in the conspiracy and confrontation with the other officials of RFL and REL (Religare Enterprises Limited)".

-The counsel representing the accused opposed the Delhi police plea and said their custody was not required as the evidence is documentary.
-The counsel for Malvinder said in the court that he has joined the probe and answered all the questions for which his custody was not required.
+The counsel told the court that the money was with Radha Soami head Gurinder Singh Dhillon but the police was not going after him since he had political connections and that Malvinder was being made a soft target.
+The lawyer said that Malvinder had joined the probe and answered all the questions and his custody was not required.

-Malvinder told the court that he has given an affidavit before the high court saying the money was not with him.
-Malvinder opposed the police plea claiming that he was being made a soft target, however, his brother Shivinder, representing himself, did not oppose the plea.
+He told the court that he has given an affidavit before the high court saying the money was not with him.
+However, his brother Shivinder, representing himself, did not oppose the plea.
+The police plea was also not opposed by Godhwani and Saxena.

 Shivinder told the court that he was himself a victim and was ready to help and cooperate in the investigation.
 RFL is a subsidiary of the REL.
 Malvinder and Shivinder were earlier the promoters of REL.